notofonts/math/documentation/building-math-fonts/index.md

 This is a very important constant.
 In math layout, big operators, fractions, and many other constructs with large vertical size are vertically centered.
 They are centered around the value of this constant, so it should be set to the vertical center of the small operators (minus, plus, equal, less than, bigger than, etc).
 The simplest way to calculate its value is to use the vertical center of the minus glyph, and then make sure all small operators are centered around it.
 (Well, not *all* of them, but most of them - some glyphs look better when they set on the base line, so use your judgment and check other math fonts...)

 #### `accentBaseHeight`
 As discussed above, the math layout engine does not use the `GPOS` table for positioning anchors.
-It instead uses data from the `MATH` table, and this constant is one of them.
-By default, the accent will not be shifted vertically unless the height of the glyph exceeds this constant.
+It instead uses data from the `MATH` table, and this constant is one of them and it controls the vertical position of the accent.

+* First, the accent with placed right above the base, in its natural position (in other words, the way it is drawn in the font).
+* If the height (the part above baseline) of the base is greater than `accentBaseHeight`, then the accent will be moved up by difference between the `accentBaseHeight` and the height of the base glyph,
+* Otherwise the accent will not be further shifted up.

 This is meant so that accents over glyphs without ascenders are kept in their default position.
 It should be set to x-height + overshoot.

 #### `flattenedAccentBaseHeight`
 The `flac` feature will be applied to accents over glyphs higher than this constant.
 It should be set to cap-height.